Phantom213/data-center-more-sfp-modules/README.md

 - Buyable from the **shop** like any vanilla module
 - Fully compatible with QSFP+ switch ports
-- 32 module boxes available in the shop
 - **Color-coded modules** — each tier gets its own tint so you can tell them apart at a glance
 - **Save/load persistent** — modules installed in switch ports survive game restarts